CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/kyc_sumsub.md

 # KYC with Sumsub

-> For KYC requirement, Wallet SDK has integrated with [Sumsub](https://sumsub.com/) and provides corresponding API to launch [Sumsub MSDK](https://developers.sumsub.com/msdk/#getting-started).
+> For KYC requirement, Wallet SDK has integrated with [Sumsub](https://sumsub.com/) and provides corresponding API for launching [Sumsub MSDK](https://developers.sumsub.com/msdk/#getting-started) and sharing data.

 - Bookmark: